skpeter/SmartCV-SSBU/README.md

 ## Known Issues

-- The app currently is unable to tell from the three different Mii fighter characters (because on the versus screen, they all show up as Mii).
-A solution is being worked on
 - The app doesn't know how to differentiate handwarmers from actual matches.
 [S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) (the companion app) has a workaround for this at the moment.

 ## How does it work?